Innovative pioneers in the digital industry?

 Especially in the digital industry, many people like to call themselves innovative pioneers and thought leaders.
 New things are constantly being tried out and people are proud to be able to communicate in real time - at least until they are in desperate need of holidays themselves.

-If you take a look at other industries, you may be shocked by their pettiness - at least in the last few days, when I was looking for new distribution channels for my publishing products with the rather traditional and slowly ticking German publishing industry had to do all sorts of anachronistic talks.
-These Company and her staff did not seem to be innovative at all.
+If you take a look at other industries, you may be shocked by their callousness - at least in the last few days, when I was looking for new distribution channels for my publishing products with the rather traditional and accordingly slow-ticking German publishing industry had to do all sorts of anachronistic talks.
+These companies and their employees did not seem to me to be innovative at all.

 Long-established industries are ticking slowly